 Informality at the Heart of Socioeconomic Challenges: The Case of Mexico

-Mexico, like many Latin American countries, is at the center of these tensions.
-According to data from INEGI, more than one in two workers in the country is employed in the informal sector.
-Informal employment particularly affects women, young people, the elderly, and migrant populations, and leads to greater job insecurity for workers, a decline in the country’s productivity, increased competition, inequalities in income distribution, and so on.
+Mexico, like many Latin American countries, is at the heart of these tensions.
+According to data from INEGI, more than one in two people of working age in the country are in informal employment.
+Informal employment particularly affects women, young people, the elderly and migrant populations, and leads to greater job insecurity for workers, a decline in the country’s productivity, increased competition, inequalities in income distribution, and so on.

-These issues closely mirror those observed in other parts of the world, particularly in Africa and Europe, where economic, demographic, and digital transitions present similar challenges.
+These issues bear a strong resemblance to those observed in other parts of the world, particularly in Africa and Europe, where economic, demographic and digital transitions present similar challenges.

 Major international events: challenges and opportunities for global cooperation

-At this Rendez-vous de l’Expertise event in Mexico City, we will explore how these challenges can be tackled collectively through local and international cooperation: how to strengthen decent work in the face of global changes in the world of work – informality, the rise of the gig economy, social vulnerabilities – by drawing on perspectives from Latin America, Africa and Europe, and what role can international cooperation play in promoting public policies and protective, inclusive practices?
+During this Rendez-vous de l’Expertise held in Mexico City, we explored how these challenges can be tackled collectively through local and international cooperation: how to strengthen decent work in the face of global changes in the world of work – informality, the rise of the gig economy, social vulnerabilities – by drawing on perspectives from Latin America, Africa and Europe, and what role can international cooperation play in promoting public policies and protective, inclusive practices?